webflo/drupal-swiftmailer/README.txt

 3.3 Inline Images

 Adding inline images to e-mails is just as easy as adding files as attachments.
-The procedure is more or less identical.
+You can choose between two ways of adding images.
+The first one assumes that your module does all the work, and the second assumes that your theme takes care of specifying which images to display as inline images.

+3.3.1   Let your module do the work!

-All images which are to be attached to an e-mail need to be represented as instances of stdClass.
+Images which are to be attached to an e-mail need to be represented as instances of stdClass.
 This makes it easy for you to add image files that are managed by Drupal, as the file_load() function will return an stdClass instance which represents a given image file.
-However, in contrast to attachments, you will ALWAYS need to manually apply the field 'cid' to an image file which is to be used as an inline image.
-The 'cid' field need to hold the id of the image file, and will be used to establish a link between the attached image and its display location in the e-mail body.
+However, in contrast to attachments, you will need to manually apply the field 'cid' to an image file which is to be used as an inline image.
+The 'cid' field needs to hold the id of the image file, and will be used to establish a link between the attached image and its display location in the e-mail body.

-All stdClass instances returned by Drupal which represents image files are populated with the fields 'uri', 'filename' and 'filemime'.
+All stdClass instances returned by Drupal which represents (image) files are populated with the fields 'uri', 'filename' and 'filemime'.
 Thus, if you would like to attach an image file that are not managed by Drupal, you then need to create an instance of stdClass and populate that instance with the fields 'uri', 'filename' and 'filemime'.
 Drupal's drupal_realpath() will be used to determine the actual location of the provided image file as given in the 'uri' field.
 Thus, image files from both public and private file systems can be attached to e-mails.

-The below example demonstrates both how to attach an image file managed by Drupal and an image file which is not managed by Drupal.
+The below example demonstrates both how to attach an image file that is managed by Drupal.

 /**
  * Implementation of hook_mail().